sbirch/stypi-sync/README.md

 (or use an <a href="http://en.wikipedia.org/wiki/Alias_(command)">alias</a>!
 In your ~/.bashrc: `alias stypi-sync="python /path/stypi-sync.py"`)

 This reads stypi-sync.json in your working directory to configure itself.
-It has a format like this:
+That has a format like this:

 `{"files":{"sandbox.html": "http://www.stypi.com/someid","code.js": "http://www.stypi.com/anotherone"}}`

 Press enter to synchronize, kill with CTRL-C.

+Note that stypi-sync is one-way only!
+It synchronizes from Stypi to your local storage.
+(It's assumed that you'll edit using Stypi right now.)

 That's about it!